Alternatives to CPAP: No More Masks

 If you struggle with snoring or breathing issues during sleep, you are not alone.
 Out of 326 million people in the US, 10% have obstructive sleep apnea.
-(1) With more than 8 million CPAP users in the US, CPAP remains a popular choice to treat obstructive sleep apnea.
+(1) With more than 8 million users in the US, continuous positive airway pressure (CPAP) remains a popular choice to treat obstructive sleep apnea.
 However, using an unwieldy and loud machine every night can also cause loss of sleep.
 These days there are other solutions for your obstructive sleep apnea and snoring issues.
 Let’s look at treatment solution alternatives to CPAP machines.

-CPAP machines may soon be a thing of the past.
-With the many recalled machines this past year, some users may be losing trust in these machines and looking for other answers.
+CPAP therapy may soon be a thing of the past.
+With the many recalled CPAP machines this past year, some users may be losing trust in these machines and looking for other answers.
 Many individuals struggle to get comfortable with the CPAP headgear and mask.
 Some feel claustrophobic or struggle with anxiety because of the positive air pressure.
-And the noise it makes keeps others awake.
+And the noise the CPAP machine makes keeps others awake.

 If you struggle with obstructive sleep apnea but don’t use appropriate therapy to treat your sleep disorder, you risk major health issues.
 According to Sleep Apnea Statistics, untreated obstructive sleep apnea increases the risk of: